Rules of Amateur Status

 Rule 3 - Prizes

 3-1.
 Playing for Prize Money.
-An amateur must not play for prize or appearance money in any match, competition, event or exhibition.
-However, an amateur may participate where prize money or its equivalent is offered, provided that, prior to participation, rights to accept prize money in that event are waived.
+An amateur must not play for a prize in any match, competition, event or exhibition except as permitted under the Rules.
+However, an amateur may participate where a prize that is not permitted by the Rules is offered, provided that, prior to participation, that amateur’s rights to accept any prize that is not permitted by the Rules are waived.

 Note 1: The prize limits apply to any form of competition.